JackpotRising/jr-docs/homebase/guides.md

 ![Screenshot](media/account/002.png)

-The Balance section is where you can add or withdraw funds from your account.
-You also have visibility into transaction history and what your recent earnings have been.
+Here you may add or withdraw funds from your account and view a transaction history and recent earnings.

 ![Screenshot](media/account/003.png)